 Through the centuries the villa witnessed countless additions and renovations.
 It can be deduced that nothing remained of the original ancient building constructed over 400 years ago.
-Non the less it resulted in this beautiful piece of architecture.
+Nonetheless it resulted in this beautiful piece of architecture.

 During the Second World War, the villa got requisitioned.
 It housed the local command of the Wehrmacht.
 After the war, the roof needed to be repaired because it got damaged by allied shootings.